ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/client-api/operations/maintenance/backup/backup.markdown

 * Data is backed-up in [compressed](../../../../server/ongoing-tasks/backup-overview#compression) JSON files.

-* During restoration, RavenDB -
+* During the restoration, RavenDB -
    * Re-inserts all data into the database.
    * Re-indexes the data.

-* Restoration Time is therefore **slower** than that required when restoring a Snapshot.
+* Restoration Time is, therefore, **slower** than that required when restoring a Snapshot.

 * Backup file size is **significantly smaller** than that of a Snapshot.